intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 information a requirement for passing through a network.
 This is undesirable.

-Therefore, the signaling mechanisms need to be targeted to the kind of information carried as well as required level of trust and protection.
+This document recommends the carrying mechanisms to be restricted to the type of information that is needed to carry the minimal set of information (see Section {minimum-info}) and respectively establish sufficient trust to pass that information (see section {auth}).

 ## Protecting Information and Authentication